pySTEPS/pysteps/doc/source/developer_guide/update_conda_forge.rst

         git clone https://github.com/<your-github-id>/pysteps-feedstock

 #.
-Syncing your fork with the pysteps feedstock
+Syncing your fork with the pysteps feedstock.
+This step is only needed if your local repostiory is not up to date
+   the pysteps-feedstock_.
+If you just cloned the forked pysteps-feedstock_, you can ignore this step.

     * Make sure you are on the master branch::